effektif/user-docs/docs/settings.rst

 ------

 The groups list shows the organization’s user groups.
-You can use these groups to define candidates for tasks in the :ref:`process builder <process-builder>`.
+You can use these groups to define candidates for tasks in the :ref:`process builder <processes>`.

 .. figure:: /_static/images/settings/groups.png